ZoltanSzarvas0209/mp3_MyWay/README.md

     page_obj = paginator.get_page(page_number)

-3. add image section is not fitting in well with the design and pushes other elements out of place.
+3. add image section is not fitting in well with the design and pushes other elements out of place on laptop size(1024px).

 4. main section pushed out of alignment.